quantumcore/maalik/README.md

 ---
 ##### Dynamic Payload System (DPS).
 Executes 'Payloads' in Memory using Reflective DLL Injection.
+The Payload is a 32 bit Reflective DLL, That carries out tasks after successful Injection.
 ##### CMD Post Exploitation Commands (CMD)
 These are cmd commands that are useful in a post exploit situation.
 Not added in Feature list.